lablup/backend.ai/docs/user-api/vfolders.rst

 * Method: ``POST``

 .. warning::
-   If a directory with the same name already exists in the virtual folder, it will be overwritten without warning.
+   If a directory with the same name already exists in the virtual folder, it may be overwritten without warning.

 Parameters